Quitting Smoking After a Heart Attack

 or sore throat

 , will not be as bothersome or occur less often.
 You may also notice that you have more energy.
-Kicking the habit can also prevent face wrinkles, stained teeth, smelly clothes and hair.
+Kicking the habit can also prevent face wrinkles, stained teeth, and smelly clothes and hair.
 Moreover, your sense of taste and smell will also improve.

 When you quit, your body begins to heal itself right away.
 Your heart rate and blood pressure will lower.
 After 12 hours, carbon monoxide levels in your blood drop to normal.
 That is just the beginning.
 In addition to the improvement in your lung function, the risk of heart disease falls in line with that of a nonsmoker.